aditya20t/alumnitracker/readme.md

-Facebook Clone
+Alumni Tracker
 ==============
-This is a facebook clone web app written with:
+This is a Alumni Tracker web app written with:
     Node.js
     Express
     Mongoose (MongoDB)